April 28, 2021

 Humans are wired the default to the truth—when we hear something, we tend to believe it rather than seek further proof.
 We only question something when the person saying it doesn’t sound convinced themselves.
 Hence why conviction is so powerful for driving home a point of view.

-But, more sinisterly, someone may deliberately lie with conviction to deceive and get you to buy into what they are saying.
+But, more sinisterly, someone may deliberately lie with conviction in hope of deceiving you so you buy into what they are saying.
 This is a favourite trick of people with an agenda, such as conmen and politicians.

 So, resist your natural tendency to be swayed by conviction, and beware false confidence.
 When seeking a reliable expert, look for someone who will tell you “it depends.”